-Cell Assembly.
-The fabrication route of the SSLB cell containing the LCO-LLZTO composite cathode is described in Figure 1.
+The fabrication route of the SSLB cell containing LCO-LLZTO composite cathode is described in Figure 1.
 The garnet-supported LCO-based SSLB was assembled layer by layer.
 The freestanding garnet thin sheet fabricated by water-based tape-casting described in our previous work28 was employed as the separator in the SSLB.
-After coating a thin Au layer on one side of the garnet separator, an indium foil was brought onto it to act as an anode.
-The purpose of using indium is to suppress lithium dendrite formation, especially for a high-capacity battery.
-10 Afterward, a prepared Simodified poly(ethylene oxide) (Si-PEO) membrane was attached onto the other side of the garnet separator, followed by placing the sintered LCO-LLZTO composited cathode on the top.
-Beforehand, a gold thin film was sputter-coated (20 mA, 150 s, using a desktop Cressington 108 auto coater) on the top of the sintered LCO-LLZTO composite cathode as the current collector.
-Due to the strong hydrogen bonding, the Si-PEO interlayer exhibited good adhesive ability so that the cathode and the separator were bonded tightly.
-The Si-PEO exhibits an electrochemical stability window up to 4.3 V vs Li/Li+ (Figure S2), which is suitable for the application in the SSLB with the prepared LCO-LLZTO composite cathode.
+After coating a thin Au layer on one side of the garnet separator, an indium foil was brought onto it to act as anode.
+The purpose of using indium is to suppress lithium dendrite formation, especially for a high-capacity battery10.
+Afterwards, a prepared Si-modified polyethylene oxide (Si-PEO) membrane was attached onto the other side of the garnet separator, followed by placing the sintered LCO-LLZTO composited cathode on the top.
+Beforehand, a gold thin film was sputter-coated (20 mA, 150 s, using a desktop Cressington 108 auto coater) on the top of the sintered LCO-LLZTO composite cathode as current collector Due to the strong hydrogen bonding, the Si-PEO interlayer exhibited good adhesive ability so that the cathode and the separator were bonded tightly.
+The Si-PEO exhibits an electrochemical stability window up to 4.3 V vs. Li/Li+ (Figure S2), which is suitable for the application in the SSLB with the prepared LCO-LLZTO composite cathode.
 The full cells were assembled in a Swagelok-type cell.
-Prior to testing, the cell was stored at 80 °C overnight and cooled to 60 °C for battery testing.
-The theoretical areal capacity of the LCO-LLZTO composite cathode was calculated by its mass after sintering since the LCO and LLZTO have a weight ratio of 1:1 in this cathode.
+Prior to tests, the cell was stored at 80 °C overnight, and cooled down to 60 °C for battery testing.
+The theoretical areal capacity of the LCO-LLZTO composite cathode was calculated by its mass after sintering, since the LCO and LLZTO has a weight ratio of 1:1 in this cathode.
 A typical LCO-loading in the prepared cathode was about 25.5 mg cm-2, corresponding to 3.49 mAh cm-2 (The theoretical specific capacity of 137 mAh g-1, corresponding to half of the Li removed from LiCoO2).